harshita2201301024/obsidian/data/Startup/Untitled.md

 hi sir,
-due to some emergent family situation, i am travelling to india. i dont know when i will be b
+due to some emergent family situation, i am travelling to india. i dont know when i will be back. i know this karam client dependency is on me.
+I will support from insi